parveenj/screenplay/_README.md

 ## Customizing the theme

-Personal comes packed with lots of options to let you customize the theme.
+Made comes packed with lots of options to let you customize the theme.

 ---